China

 Managing geostrategic and economic competition between the United States and China is one of the most consequential and complex challenges we face.

 Under Xi Jinping, China has demonstrated a willingness to weaponize its economic power to impose its influence, and countries are waking up to the vulnerabilities created by China’s dominance of critical supply chains.
-The trade war between the two countries, begun by President Trump, persists.
+The trade war between the United States and China, begun by President Trump, persists.
 China boasts the world’s largest army, and its military spending has grown five-fold over the last two decades and continues to grow as it pursues military modernization efforts.
+Beijing has increased aggressive military actions in the South China Sea and in the Taiwan Strait and is rapidly expanding its nuclear weapons program, which is expected field 1,500 nuclear weapons by 2035.
 China also has more diplomatic outposts than any other country, and its carbon output is equal to the next three countries combined and likely to increase as it seeks economic growth.
 Under Xi, mass surveillance and internet censorship have become a central pillar of control and suppression.

 73%